openpnp/openpnp/Computer-Vision.md

 Computer Vision is used throughout OpenPnP to detect exactly where things are in relation to the cameras, sometimes to just determine _if_ they are there, and sometimes to read text (OCR) or codes (QR-Codes).
 Computer vision mostly uses a facility called Pipeline to perform the detection.
 The Pipeline is structured in so-called Stages that the user can configure in a special Pipeline Editor.

-This page links to detailed instructions for some stages.
+This page links to detailed instructions for some tasks around Computer Vision.

 # Editing Pipelines

 The usage of the Pipeline Editor UI in general is explained on the [[CvPipeline]] page.

+# Pipeline Parameters

+Some essential tweaking parameters can be exposed from a pipeline.
+See the [[Exposed Pipeline Parameters]] page.

+# Bottom Vision Background Calibration

+OpenPnP can automatically calibrate the background with the empty nozzle tip for bottom vision.
+See the [[Nozzle Tip Background Calibration]] page.

 # Stages